sophiegoblin/sophiegoblin.github.io/index.md

 <br>
 <h3 class="center">PUBLISHING </h3>
 <br>
-Since <span class="bold-number">2014</span> I have published over <span class="bold-number">197</span> picture interviews on Kollekitv Gallery.
+Since <span class="bold-number">2014</span> I have published over <span class="bold-number">197</span> [picture interviews](https://www.kollektivgallery.com/artists/) on Kollekitv Gallery.
 I ask 10 questions and artists respond visually.
-This is a method of networking and publicity compliments my curatorial relationship with artists, benefiting both me, my website and also the artist. <br><br>  Responsibilities :<br>
+This is a method of networking and publicity compliments my curatorial relationship with artists, benefiting both me, my website and also the artist.<br>
-Headhunt artists, contact and communicate concept of interview, send 10 bespoke questions to them, mentor them as they make their answers, send reminders when, upload to Word Press website, format imagery, write introduction and post, make, publish and send Mailchimp campaign, publish on social media sites.
-For the past four years I have developed an interview style which intrigues a broad demographic of early career as well as recognised artists, Chris Riddell whose work fondly revolves around writing and illustrating children’s books, political satire for The Observer and teaching as well.  <br>

-Daantje Bons, Dutch Fine Art photographer whose wildly recognised in and featured in Holland and London’s largest newspapers and magazines.
+[Daantje Bons](https://www.kollektivgallery.com/artists/daantje-bons/), Dutch Fine Art photographer whose wildly recognised in and featured in Holland and London’s largest newspapers and magazines.
 She uses provocation & humour to explore views of gender, femininity’s ideal image, simulacrum & expectation.  <br>

-Jordana Bragg, multi-disciplinary artists based in New Zealand, Concentrating on the metaphysics of love and loss, their practice discloses a characteristically dangerous personal and universal sense of vulnerability, informed by wider research around issues of identity and gender fluidity.
+[Jordana Bragg](https://www.kollektivgallery.com/artists/jordana-bragg/), multi-disciplinary artists based in New Zealand, Concentrating on the metaphysics of love and loss, their practice discloses a characteristically dangerous personal and universal sense of vulnerability, informed by wider research around issues of identity and gender fluidity.
 Bragg is co-founder of the artist run initiatives Meanwhile (NZ) and Friends are Artists/Freunde sind Künstler (DE).
 <br>

 <h3 class="center">AWARDS </h3>